Nikita Porwal

-Nikita Porwal is an Indian beauty pageant titleholder who was crowned Femina Miss India World 2024.
-Porwal will represent India at Miss World 2026.
+Nikita Porwal is an Indian actress and beauty pageant titleholder who won Femina Miss India World 2024.
+She debuted in film industry with Brij Bhasha film Chambal Paar.
+She also represented India at Miss World 2026 pageant in Vietnam.

-Early life and career
+Early life and education

-Porwal was born and brought up in Ujjain, Madhya Pradesh to Ashok Porwal and Rajkumari Porwal.
-She completed her schooling at Carmel Convent Senior Secondary School in Ujjain and she holds a Bachelor of Performing Arts degree specialised in Theatre from Maharaja Sayajirao University of Baroda.
+Porwal was born and brought up in Ujjain, Madhya Pradesh.
+She completed her schooling at Carmel Convent Senior Secondary School in Ujjain and graduated from Maharaja Sayajirao University of Baroda.
 She began her career as a TV anchor at the age of 18.
-With a background in theatre, Nikita has performed in over 60 plays and is the author of a 250-page play titled "Krishna Leela".
-Currently, she has transitioned into the film industry, having secured a leading role in the feature film Chambal Paar, which has been showcased at international film festivals.